Frequently Asked Questions

 Either approach works, so long as you are committed to attending regularly – the important thing is to find a way that suits you and enables you to attend counselling on a regular weekly basis.

-£60 per session for individuals and £70 per session for couples.
+Please contact me to discuss.
 Payment can be made by bank transfer, cash or cheque.

 What happens next?